LxqPy/LxqPy/archives/README.md

-This folder is used for archives or seomthing.
+This folder is used for archives or something.